challah/bo/src/blog/fruit_salad.md

 Hello, opossum buddies! 🍓 Today, I bring you a review of a delightful and nutritious find: **Fruit Salad**.

 While scurrying around the streets of Toronto, I discovered a small container of fruit salad that had been accidentally left on a bench.
-The colorful medley of fruits instantly caught my eye, and I knew I had to give it a try.
+The colourful medley of fruits instantly caught my eye, and I knew I had to give it a try.

 The fruit salad contained a mix of strawberries, blueberries, pineapple, and grapes.
-Each fruit was juicy and flavorful, providing a wonderful combination of sweet and tangy tastes.
-The pineapple, in particular, was a standout favorite, with its bright and tropical flavor.
+Each fruit was juicy and flavourful, providing a wonderful combination of sweet and tangy tastes.
+The pineapple, in particular, was a standout favourite, with its bright and tropical flavor.

 As a bonus, this fruit salad was also an excellent source of vitamins and nutrients, making it a healthy choice for opossums looking to balance out their diet.